azureautomation/python_emulated_assets/README.md

 * get_automation_connection
 * get_automation_certificate

-The local values should be entered into the localassets.json file as these values are read by the emulated python automationassets module for the functions.
+The local values should be entered into the [localassets.json](automationassets/localassets.json) file as these values are read by the emulated python automationassets module functions.
 You should keep this file secure if it contains sensitive information.
+The functions will look in the localassets.json for values in the same directory as the automationassets.py by default.
+You can set an environment variable called AUTOMATION_ASSET_FILE with a different location for this file if you prefer.

 ### Using the emulated automationassets module

-* Copy the [automationassets](automationassets/automationassets.py) and [localasets](automationassets/localassets.json) files into the directory where you are authoring python runbooks.
+* Copy the [automationassets](automationassets/automationassets.py) and [localassets](automationassets/localassets.json) files into the directory where you are authoring python runbooks.
 * Author python runbooks and call the previous functions like you would when running within the Automation service.

 * For example, you should be able to create a new python file with the following code and run it locally.